aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Fullscreen code
 - ContactPage: make component async "contactPage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx
-- Can take use of Next.js caching since we are using the server components
 - Hover type:any, now use db function directly instead of fetch since we are already on the server.
 Automatic type safety without tRPC etc, hover type contact

 ## Use Server Functions and transitions (Actions)